ShortTechDE/ingenious-gatsby/README.md

 </p>

 ## 🚀 Setup development environment
-ingenious-gatsby is using `yarn` to manage its dependencies, as it is the recommended package.
+ingenious-gatsby is using `yarn` to manage its dependencies, as it is the recommended package manager for Ghost.
 ```
 npm install -g yarn
 ````